 - 3 1/2 ounces shredded coconut

-- Make the Cocoa-Halvah Filling: In a heavy-bottomed saucepan, combine the halvah, sugar, cocoa, and water.
+2. Make the cocoa-halvah filling: In a heavy-bottomed saucepan, combine the halvah, sugar, cocoa, and water.
 Set over medium heat and cook, stirring constantly, until the mixture is smooth and the halvah is dissolved.
 Remove from the heat and stir in the margarine and cognac, until the margarine melts and is fully incorporated, and the mixture is a uniform glossy brown.
 Pour over the pastry base, spreading evenly to the edges with a spatula.
 Set aside.

-- Make the Coconut Meringue Topping: In a mixing bowl, beat the egg whites with electric beaters or a whisk until frothy.
+3. Make the coconut meringue topping: In a mixing bowl, beat the egg whites with electric beaters or a whisk until frothy.
 Gradually add sugar, about a tablespoon at a time, and continue beating after each addition until mixture holds stiff peaks.
 Gently fold in the coconut.
 Spoon the topping on top of the cocoa-halvah filling, and gently spread evenly to the edges of the pan, so the filling is completely covered.